turingschool/curriculum/source/projects/contact_manager.markdown

 #### Get Haml Installed

-Open up your `Gemfile`, add the dependency on the `"haml"` gem, save it and run `bundle` from the command prompt.
+Open up your `Gemfile`, add `gem "haml", "~> 3.1.8"`, save it and run `bundle` from the command prompt.
 Restart your web server so it loads the new library.

 #### Refactor a View